KeeCLI/kee.py/README.md

 `Kee` creates isolated sub-shells for each AWS account, ensuring no credentials are stored locally while providing seamless account management.

-> 🦀 — In case you are looking for extra speed, check out the **Rust** [implementation](https://github.com/keecli/kee.rs).
+> 🦀 — In case you are looking for extra speed, check out the **Rust** [implementation](https://github.com/keecli/kee.rs).<br />
-> Rust is now the primary version — it's faster, has more features, and will receive all future updates.
+> This is now the primary version — it's faster, has more features, and will receive all future updates.

 ## Features